Dead by Daylight Update 2.65 Update Today on October 27, 2022

 A new update has been released for Dead by Daylight Update 2.65.
-You can find all the Game Update details, Bug Fixes, improvements, and Patch Notes below.
-Dead by Daylight Update 2.65 is now available for all platforms, including PS4, PS5, Xbox One, Xbox Series S/X, and PC.
-The file size may vary depending on the platform.
+You can find all the Game Update details, Bug Fixes, improvements, and Patch Notes is now available for all platforms, including PS4, PS5, Xbox One, Xbox Series S/X, and PC.

 – Fixed an issue that prevented players from vaulting one of the windows on the ferry boat in the Pale Rose map.